hypertrace/hypertrace-samples/README.md

 ### Created by: [Microservice app sample by Ivan](https://github.com/elgris/microservice-app-example)

 ### Learning objective
+- Learn how to create simple polyglot microservice app.
-- What are the challenges introduced by microservices architectures?
+- Learn about challenges introduced by microservices architectures
-- How to Instrument polyglot microservice application?
+- Learn to Instrument polyglot microservice application
-- How to evaluate various instruments (monitoring, tracing, you name it): how easy they integrate, do they have any bugs with different languages, etc.?
+- Learn to evaluate various instruments (monitoring, tracing, you name it): how easy they integrate, do they have any bugs with different languages, etc.
-- How to run microservice application in polyglot environment?
-- What are gRPC APIs?
-How to add authentication to your application?

 ### Introduction